Economy, dollar, trade key to U.S. stocks' global edge

 “Conventional investor wisdom is that the U.S. is going to continue to outperform other economies this year and hence investors should move more of their exposure to the U.S.,” Hooper said.

-A clearer read of the U.S. economy comes next week with data such as the government’s monthly employment report on Friday and quarterly results from more than 140 S&P 500 companies, including Apple (AAPL.O).
+A clearer read of the U.S. economy comes next week with data such as the government’s monthly employment report on Friday and quarterly results from more than 140 S&P 500 companies, including Apple Inc .

 According to an International Monetary Fund report this month, the United States is projected to post economic growth of 2.9 percent this year, up from 2.3 percent in 2017, while European advanced economies, and Japan and China, have slower growth than a year ago.
 The U.S. economy grew 4.1 percent in the second quarter, data on Friday showed, its fastest pace in nearly four years.

+The Trump administration has set a goal of 3 percent growth annually over the next several years, and while economists believe growth is likely to moderate from the second-quarter’s surge, Treasury Secretary Steven Mnuchin on Sunday said the economy was on track to reach the president’s target.

+“I don’t think this is a one- or two-year phenomenon.
+I think we definitely are in a period of four or five years of sustained 3 percent growth at least,” Mnuchin told “Fox News Sunday.”
 While returns for the U.S. benchmark S&P 500 index trail last year’s - they are up 6 percent so far in 2018 against a 10.5 percent gain at a similar point in 2017 - U.S. equities are easily beating indexes covering Europe, Japan and emerging markets after lagging or just keeping pace for all of last year.

 NEAR ALL-TIME PEAK